Subscribe to our mailing list

 Once you have descended from Mandalay Hill darkness will have fallen over the city and the beer stations and restaurants will be filling up.
 One can safely walk down the wide streets of Mandalay as the cheerful hum of gossip floats over the pavements, mingled with perhaps just the occasional exuberant hoot of a motor horn somewhere in the distance.

-For supper travellers can try Bistro Mandalay offering the best burgers in the city; or the tandoori Indian at the Spice Garden Restaurant of the Hotel by the Red Canal.
+For supper travellers can try the tandoori Indian at the Spice Garden Restaurant of the Hotel by the Red Canal.
 The bolder can opt for the Chinese food market on 84th Street.

 When full, wander into any beer station, recognisable by the broad green Myanmar Beer banners above them, and settle down for a couple of pints of draught with a shot of rum (pau-uk see be-er, ne kwe!).